Chapter 11 : Momentary Lapse of Intimacy

 She stopped and clamped her mouth shut.
-She blanched and tried to regain her composure as she found his words true.
-"S-So!
-That doesn't have anything to do with this."
+She blanched and tried to regain her composure as she found his words to be true.
+“S–So?!
+That doesn't have anything to do with this.”

-"So you did like it?"
-He started to put on a boyish grin and he sauntered forward.
+“So you did like it?”
+He put on a boyish grin and sauntered forward.

 He stroked her arm, dragging one finger along her smooth skin, slowly exchanging fingers.
 “She doesn't have to find out,” he suggested.

-"That's wrong, Ted," she groaned, and with him making his advances on her she felt like a hypocrite for what she had said to James only days ago and now with her actions.
+“That's wrong, Ted,” she groaned, and with him making his advances on her, she felt like a hypocrite for what she had said to James only days ago.

-"We've broken up.
-You know that long ago I decided I never wanted to date her again.
-I've moved on; she needs to too.
-Doesn't that make it okay?"
+“We've broken up.
+You know that I decided long ago that I never wanted to date her again.
+I've moved on; she needs to, too.
+Doesn't that make it okay?”

 “I don't know!
 Don't move on to me.
 I–I can't, Teddy,” Dom whispered.

-"Dom," he soothed and held her chin between his fingers.
-He tilted her head upwards, and her wavy hair fell off her shoulders and down the length of her back.
-She closed her eyes to his touch and inhaled deeply as his breath, smelling of peppermint, grazed her lips.
+“Dominique,” he soothed and held her chin between his fingers.
+He tilted her head upward, and her wavy hair fell off her shoulders and down the length of her back.
+She closed her eyes at his touch and inhaled deeply as his breath, smelling of peppermint, grazed her lips.